-Figure 3 shows the SSW composite of the $A_1$ mode decomposition budget.
+Figure 3 shows the SSW composite of the A_1 mode decomposition budget.
 The first, second, and third rows show the results of the composites of all SSW events, wave-1 SSW events, and wave-2 SSW events, respectively.
-We apply a 5-days running 275 mean to all lines in Figures 3-6 to remove the high-frequency fluctuations.
-The bold lines in Figure 3-6 indicate the values that are outside the 2.5th to 97.5th percentile range of normal winter days values, which is computed via a bootstrapping procedure described as follows.
-In each bootstrap sample, we randomly select with replacement 25 sets of 50 consecutive non-SSW winter days (excluding the 50 days before each SSW) across the different years.
+We apply a 5 d running mean to all lines in Figs. 3-6 to remove the high-frequency fluctuations.
+The bold lines in Figs. 3-6 indicate the values that are outside the percentile range 2.5 to 97.5 of normal winter day values, which is computed via a bootstrapping procedure described as follows.
+In each bootstrap sample, we randomly select with replacement 25 sets of 50 consecutive non-SSW winter days (excluding the 50 d before each SSW) across the different years.
 We then calculate the mean of these 25 sets of non-SSW days to represent the "composite" of normal winter days.
-We repeat the bootstrap resampling procedure 280 B = 1000 times and compare the SSW composite against the 2.5th and 97.5th percentile of the B bootstrap samples.
-The same procedure is applied also for the two types of SSWs and for the Isca model data, using the number of SSWs in each dataset as the number of sets of consecutive non-SSW winter days in the bootstrapping.
-If we only select 50 consecutive non-SSW winter days in December, January, February, and March (months when SSWs occur) to reflect the temporal distribution of SSWs, we obtain qualitatively similar results as when using non-SSW days for all winter months.
-Here we present the results with the 285 bootstrapping using non-SSW days for all winter months.
-The reconstructed $A_1$ tendency (black line in Figure 3) is computed from Eq.
-(5).
-The left panels show each term in Eq.
-(5), while the right panels show the combined effect of all linear (red) and all nonlinear (green) terms without separating the contributions from low and high EOF modes.
-Figure 3a indicates that around 25 days before the central day of SSWs dA1/dt starts to increase, and the increase shows a steeper slope around 10 days before the SSW event, leading to a large positive A1 on the central day as shown in Figure 2a.
-Along with the increase of dA1/dt, Llow (red) also increases and is well correlated with the A1 tendency (r = 0.8).
-In fact, Llow starts to increase from 35 days before the events but its effect is offset by other terms and it becomes the only contributor to the increase of dA1/dt at 25- to 15-day the events but its effect is offset by other terms and it becomes the only contributor to the increase of $\frac{GH}{dt}$ at 25- to 15-day leads.
-The nonlinear term $N{low-low}$ (green) shows a rapid increase around two weeks before the SSW event and, together with the linear term $L{low}$ , significantly contributes to the changes in $A_1$ .
-The high-frequency components are overall weaker than the low-frequency terms, especially the $N{high-high}$ (cyan), but the $N{low-high}$ (orange) has large variations and tends to offset the effect of $L{low-low}$ at -25 to -15 days before the vortex weakening.
+We repeat the bootstrap resampling procedure B = 1000 times and compare the SSW composite against the percentiles 2.5 and 97.5 of the B bootstrap samples.
+The same procedure is also applied for the two types of SSWs and for the Isca model data, using the number of SSWs in each dataset as the number of sets of consecutive non-SSW winter days in the bootstrapping.
+If

+1Note that the sign of E_1 is not important.
+Given the pattern of E_1 , the positive value of A_1 corresponds to the weakening of the polar vortex and is an indication of a potential SSW event.